yegor256/sibit/README.md

 Not all [UTXOs](https://en.wikipedia.org/wiki/Unspent_transaction_output)
 will be used, but only the necessary amount of them.

+By default, the fee will be paid on top of the payment amount you are sending.
+Say, you are sending 0.5 BTC and the fee is 0.0001 BTC.
+Totally, you will spend 0.5001.
+However, you can make Sibit deduct the fee from the payment amount.
+In this case you should provide a negative amount of the fee or one of `-S`, `-M`, `-L`, `-XL`.
+You can also say `+S`, if you want the opposite, which is the default.

 It is recommended to run it with `--dry --verbose` options first, to see what's going to be sent to the network.
 If everything looks correct, remove the `--dry` and run again, the transaction will be pushed to the network.